 I’m currently sitting outside the library, because on my way home I randomly saw an open table and decided to sit down instead.
 I have accomplished so much more in my hour outside than in five hours on my bed.
 Find your happy place for work– it shouldn’t be the same as your happy place for relaxation.
 I don’t care if it’s the library, Starbucks, or even your car dealership while you’re waiting for an oil change.
 I do that sometimes.
 Oil changes are some of my post productive hours.
 Go ahead and laugh.
 I’ll be sitting in a quiet lounge drinking free coffee at Toyota.

 If you’re just sitting like a bump on a log all day, you’re going to put yourself in a slump where you never reach the right state of mind to work.
 This shouldn’t be hard on yourself– if it’s too much of a pain to get to a gym during your working hours, set up a yoga mat by your desk and take 20 minutes to breathe and stretch.
 It will make a world of difference.
 I personally don’t know how to teach myself yoga, so don’t let that stop you.
 Go on YouTube and find a free class.
 I like this one for a quick detox.

 Yoga not your style?
 It’s not always mine either.
-Take a short walk.
 Go to a spin class.
 Play football.
 Or literally just exit your building and walk for five minutes around the block.
 Just do something active, even if it’s the last thing you think will help, because even just a few minutes of exercise can get the brain going.

 Just start.
 Tell yourself you don’t even have to finish it.
 Because once you start on a task, even without the intention of spending a lot of time doing it, you’ll be surprised how much easier it is just to keep going and finish it.
 Starting is the hardest part, and it’s also the easiest, so do yourself a favor and trick yourself into doing it by starting it.